Gross Anatomy

 Autonomic hyperreflexia

 Autonomic hyperreflexia is also present in the subacute phase.
 Usually, the initial hypotension after high lesions resolves, although orthostatic hypotension persists.
-For lesions above the lumbosacral centers for bladder control, the initial urinary retention is replaced by development of an automatic spastic bladder.
-Lower lesions lead to permanent atonic bladder (ie, lower motor neuron pattern).
-[4]
+For lesions above the lumbosacral centers for bladder control, the initial urinary retention is replaced by the development of an automatic spastic bladder.
+Lower lesions lead to permanent atonic bladder (i.e., lower motor neuron pattern).
+[15]

-Autonomic hyperreflexia in this phase is characterized by massive firing of sympathetic neurons after distention, stimulation, or manipulation of the bladder and bowels.
+Autonomic hyperreflexia in this phase is characterized by the massive firing of sympathetic neurons after distention, stimulation, or manipulation of the bladder and bowels.
 Cutaneous stimulation with painful or cold stimuli can also lead to massive sympathetic firing.

-This is a life-threatening condition, because blood pressure may increase as high as 300 mm Hg, leading to intracerebral hemorrhage, confusional states, and death.
+This is a life-threatening condition because blood pressure may increase as high as 300 mm Hg, leading to intracerebral hemorrhage, confusional states, and death.
 A response to the massive sympathetic discharge is generated at the brainstem level.
 However, interruption of descending projections to the spinal cord can prevent inhibition of the spinal cord sympathetic centers, which continue to fire inappropriately until the stimulus is removed.
 A vagal inhibitory reflex to the heart is generated, which leads to bradycardia and worsening symptoms.

 Anterior cord syndrome